So now you are ready for your first solo trip and looking for travel tips!. You are in the right place.

 If you ever get confronted by robbers, don’t resist, give them what they want, especially if it is at night.
 Your life is more important.

-If you are going to stay in a place for a while, buy a local Simcard and safe one or two emergency contacts.
+If you are going to stay in a place for a while, buy a local Simcard and save one or two emergency contacts.
 Inform someone where you are.
 But if you will be staying in hostels where there is Wi-Fi, it’s easy to make internet calls.
 E.g. Using WhatsApp

 Take your medication with you if you have any.
 I always travel with a light first aid kit with the very basic essentials like bandage, alcohol pads and a few painkillers.
-Many travelers recommend things like Swiss army knife, solar lanterns and things like the headlamp.
+Many travelers recommend things like a Swiss army knife, solar lanterns and things like the headlamp.
 Personally, I don’t see their use.
 I carried such for about three trips and never used them!

 Always keep yourself hydrated.
 Water is very important because chances are you will be exploring almost the whole day.
 And remember to drink bottled water only!

 Many people try to overlook travel insurance but it is very important.
 You may fall sick and require specialized treatment which costs a lot.
-A good insurance will take care of that if you have it.
+Good insurance will take care of that if you have it.

 Things to do if you run out money